yaraalaa0/RT2_Assignment1/README.md

 # RT2_Assignment1

 This is the main package provided for the assignment without any modifications.
+It also includes a CoppeliaSim scene to interact with the ROS package.

 When the user sends a start command, it continues to drive the robot to random goal positions.
 When a cancel request is sent, the user has to wait until the robot reaches its current goal, then, it stops.